David Owen: Subsequent international role

 Owen became a joint author of the Vance–Owen Peace Plan (VOPP), in January 1993, which made an effort to move away from the presumption of ethnic partition.
 According to America's last ambassador to Yugoslavia, the Bosnian Government were ready to accept the VOPP, but unfortunately the Clinton Administration delayed in its support, thus missing a chance to get it launched.
 The VOPP was eventually agreed in Athens in May 1993 under intense pressure by all parties including Bosnian Serb leader Radovan Karadžić but then rejected later by the Bosnian-Serb Assembly meeting in Pale, after Karadžić insisted that the Assembly had the right to ratify the agreement.
 After Vance's withdrawal, Owen and Thorvald Stoltenberg brokered the EU Action Plan of December 1993.
 They both helped the Contact Group of the US/UK/France/Germany and Russia to present its plan in the summer of 1994.

 In early 1994, the European Parliament voted by 160 votes to 90, with 2 abstentions, for Owen's dismissal, but he was supported by all 15 EU Member State governments.
 There was a perception in America that Owen was "not fulfilling his function as an impartial negotiator".
 Owen, however, was consistently supported by all 15 EU Member States and the German Presidency in July 1994 urged him to remain as did the French Presidency in January 1995.
 Owen was made a Member of the Order of the Companions of Honour for his services in the former Yugoslavia in 1994.

-In January 1995, Lord Owen wrote to François Mitterrand as President of the European Union to say that he wished to step down before the end of the French presidency.
+In January 1995, Owen wrote to François Mitterrand as President of the European Union to say that he wished to step down before the end of the French presidency.
 At the end of May 1995, he was succeeded by the former Swedish Prime Minister Carl Bildt.
 "Had I been younger, I would probably have resigned when the Americans ditched the Vance-Owen Peace Plan".